Nazek-Altayeb/plan-for-a-picnic/README.md

 3. ['requests'](https://docs.python-requests.org/en/latest/)  imported to simplify the calls to the API.
 4. ['gspread'](https://docs.gspread.org/en/v5.3.2/) imported to link python project with the Google sheet.
 5. ['from google.oauth2.service_account import Credentials'](https://pypi.org/project/google-oauth/) was used to link and allow the app access to information, namely Google sheets, in my Google account.
+6. ['colored'](https://pypi.org/project/colored/) : display input requests to the user, or warnings messages, or alerts for wrong inputs.
 ## Other Technologies
 1. [Lucidchart](https://www.lucidchart.com/pages/) : Visualize the program through flowChart.
 2. [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) : Some css rules have been applied to the mock termainal (applied at both the body and 'run program' button)